Moduli spaces on the Kuznetsov component of Fano threefolds of index 2: Fano threefolds of Picard rank 1 and index 2

-In all cases, general hyperplane sections of $Y$ are del Pezzo surfaces, we then recall here some of the related notions and some aspects of degenerations of del Pezzo surfaces.
-We define:
+Let $Y$ be a smooth Fano threefold of rank 1, index 2 and any degree.
+A smooth hyperplane section of $Y$ is a del Pezzo surface.
+We recall some of the related notions and some aspects of degenerations of del Pezzo surfaces.

-\begin{definition} Let $S$ be a hyperplane section of $Y$, i.e. $S\in \abs{\sO_Y(1)}$.
-A \textit{root} of $S$ is a (possibly Weil) divisor $D$ such that $D.K_S=0$ and $D^2=-2$ (see \cite[\S 8.2.3]{Dol12}).
+\begin{definition} Let $S$ be a hyperplane section of $Y$, \textit{i.e.} $S\in \abs{\sO_Y(1)}$.
+A \textit{root} of $S$ is a (possibly Weil) divisor $D$ such that $D\cdot K_S=0$ and $D^2=-2$ (see \cite[\S 8.2.3]{Dol12}).

 By a root of $Y$ we mean a sheaf of the form $\iota_*(\sO_S(D))$, where $S\in \abs{\sO_Y(1)}$, $D$ is a root of $S$, and $\iota\colon S\to Y$ is the inclusion map. \end{definition}